syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Slider/Getting-Started.md

 In this scenario, you can set EnableRange property to True to set the price range using range slider.
 You can set the initial range values using Values property as 100, 1500.
 And set the Slider’s left thumb to 100 and the right thumb to 1500.

-Add the following code to the Slider&lt;div&gt; tag.
+Add the following code to the Slider<div> tag.